MinaProtocol/mina/rfcs/0038-rosetta-construction-api.md

 [via Testing](#testing)

-The existing Rosetta test-agent tests our Data API implementation by running a demo instance of Coda and mutating its state with GraphQL mutations and then querying with the Data API to see if the data that comes out is equivalent to what we put in.
+The existing Rosetta test-agent tests our Data API implementation by running a demo instance of Mina and mutating its state with GraphQL mutations and then querying with the Data API to see if the data that comes out is equivalent to what we put in.

 We can extend the test-agent to also send construction API requests.
 We should at least add behavior to send a payment and delegation constructed using this API.
 We can shell out to a subprocess to handle the "off-api" pieces of keypair generation and signing.